apache/www-site/content/foundation/marks/merchandise.md

 greyscale as needed.
 Reprinting our yellow Hadoop elephant in a different color, like green or blue, is not permitted.

-## Must Not Use "Apache", "ApacheCon", feather trademarks  {#apachecon}
+## Must Not Use "Apache", "ApacheCon", logo trademarks  {#apachecon}

-You may not use either the "Apache" nor the "ApacheCon" names, nor confusingly similar names, nor the bare Apache feather logo.
+You may not use either the "Apache" nor the "ApacheCon" names, nor confusingly similar names, nor the bare ASF graphic mark.
 These trademarks are reserved for the ASF, its projects, and its own authorized conferences or specifically contracted and authorized sellers.